hansroh/skitai/README.rst

 3. one thread manages n websockets connection

-So skitai supports above all 3 ways.
+So skitai supports 1 and 2.

 First of all, see conceptual client side java script for websocket.